Denis Nsanzamahoro

 Denis Nsanzamahoro (died 5 September 2019) was a Rwandan actor and filmmaker.

+Legacy

 He had established himself as one of the most celebrated actors that the Rwandan film industry has ever had since he launched his professional career in filmmaking in 1999, having successfully starred in popular films, from locals like Rwasa and Amarira y’Urukundo, Sakabaka among others, as well as several commercials, He was notable for movies such as 100 Days and Sometimes in April.
 The last film in which he starred is Petit Pays, produced by Gael Faye in June 2019.

+Death

 He died suddenly on 5 September 2019, due to complications from diabetes.